tianyuG/bitraede/macos/README.md

 If you are looking at the html file, you won't see the backticks mentioned above.

 ## Usage
-This script does not come with the execution permission enabled by default.
-Therefore, if you double click it, you should only see a terminal window flashing and nothing would be done to the system [^2].
-To flip the execution triads, open Terminal by [^3]:
+In order to run this script, it must be marked as executable.
+By default, double clicking on `bitraede.command` should be enough.
+However, if you double click it and only see a terminal window flashing by, you will need to mark the script to be executable [^2].
+To do so, open Terminal by [^3]:

 * Clicking on the magnifying glass icon (the default keyboard shortcut is ⌘Space) on top-right side of the screen, start typing 'terminal' and press return when Terminal is selected, or,
 * Open Finder and click on Application > Utilities > Terminal.app.